Updated on 2024-06-28 GMT+08:00

 NOTE:

-If you use sequential prefixes (such as timestamps or alphabetical order) for object naming, object access requests may be concentrated in a specific partition, resulting in access hotspots.
-This limits the request rate in a hotspot partition and increases access delay.
+If you use sequential prefixes (sorted by timestamp or in alphabetical order) for object naming, object access requests may be concentrated in a specific partition, resulting in access hotspots.
+This limits the request rate in the hot partition and increases access latency.

 Random prefixes are recommended for naming objects so that requests are evenly distributed across partitions, achieving horizontal expansion.
 For details about how to name objects with random prefixes, see Optimizing the Performance.